ElaineArchbold/fullstack-milestone-project/README.md

 - From Home Section 3 > Contact Page
 - From Gallery > Click Product Category Header > Product Category Shop Page

 ### Testing client stories

 * User A – As a new user, I want to be able to view all available prints and decide upon which one I prefer.
-    - From the navigation bar on every page, I can select [Gallery](https://alio-prints.herokuapp.com/products/gallery) in the navigation menu to display a lightbox of all available designs.
+    - From the navigation bar, I can select [Gallery](https://alio-prints.herokuapp.com/products/gallery) in the navigation menu to display a lightbox of all available designs.
 This shows a page with all products divided into sections.
-When an image is clicked, it opens up a scrolling lightbox effect.
+When an image is clicked, it opens up a lightbox effect with controls and displays the image name.
 Also, each category header is linked to the shop for that category.
+All of these links and effects have been tested and are working.
 * User B – As a new user looking to order a print, I want to be able to do this easily.
-    - From the navigation bar on every page, I can select 'Shop' and a dropdown menu appears which displays all of the categories of available products.
+    - From the navigation bar, I can select 'Shop' and a dropdown menu appears which displays all of the categories of available products.
 I can either choose a category or I can search all products by selecting [All Product](https://alio-prints.herokuapp.com/products).
 From here, I can add items to my cart.
 Once I have done this, I can either login or register to enable the checkout function.
+All of these links and functions have been tested and are working.
 * User C - As a user looking for a specific product, I can use the search bar in the navigation menu.
-    - From the navigation bar on every page, I can use the search function.
+    - From the navigation bar, I can use the search function.
 I type in my keyword and the search returns the results and redirects me to the relevant page.
 The search is based on the product description so there are many keywords I can use to search.
+If the keyword entered does not have any results, the user is redirected to 'All Products'.
+All of these links and functions have been tested and are working.
 * User D - As an existing user, I want to check what items I have in my cart from a previous visit to the site.
-    - From the navigation bar on every page, I can select [Cart](https://alio-prints.herokuapp.com/products/cart).
+    - From the navigation bar, I can see an icon by the 'Cart' link displaying the number of items in my cart.
+I can select [Cart](https://alio-prints.herokuapp.com/products/cart).
 This will take me to the Cart page with a list of the products in my cart.
-There is also an icon that appears on the navigation bar to display any current items in the cart.
+All of these links and functions have been tested and are working.
-* User E - As an employee of Alio Prints, I want to be able to login to the admin portal and update/add products.
+* User E - As an employee of Alio Prints, I want to be able to login to the Django admin dashboard and update/add products.
     - I can do this by adding '/admin' to the end of the URL and enter my login details.
-From here, I can add or ammend products.
+From here, I can add or amend products.
+This has been tested and is working.

 ## Deployment
-AWS BUCKETS!!
-TRAVIS!!!
-I have set Heroku to link to GitHub, so each push to GitHub also pushes to Heroku.
-I have set the IP and PORT as below, and saved the MongoDB URI details here also.
-I used an env.py file to save the MongoDB URI in GitPod and imported this to app.py so that the details were not on view to anyone looking at the site on GitHub.

-Once the Heroku app is created with the details below, you click on ‘open app’ and you can view the site.

-To run this project on your own IDE:

-Download a copy of the file from [GitHub] https://github.com/ElaineArchbold/fullstack-milestone-project and open it up in your IDE.
-The following must be installed on your machine:
+1. Download a copy of the file from [GitHub] https://github.com/ElaineArchbold/fullstack-milestone-project and open it up in your IDE.
+    -   (You will need to have access to env.py where the environment variables are stored.
+This file is in .gitignore so it won't be on GitHub.
+They are stored in my Heroku app so the deployment will work without the env.py file).

+2. The following must be installed on your machine to run this app:
+    -   python3
+    -   boto3
+    -   dj-database-url
+    -   Django==1.11.29
+    -   django-forms-bootstrap
+    -   django-storages
+    -   gunicorn
+    -   Pillow
+    -   psycopg2
+    -   stripe

+3. The static files are stored in AWS AS Buckets under alioprints.
+If you make changes to any static files, you must run 'python3 manage.py collectstatic' from your IDE to push these changes to AWS.

 ## Heroku Deployment

 1. Create a requirements.txt file and a Procfile.
 2. Create a new app in Heroku.
-3. In "Settings" > "Reveal Config Vars" and set the IP to 0.0.0.0 and PORT to 5000.
+3. In "Settings" > "Reveal Config Vars" and add the variables for:
-4. IP | 0.0.0.0 and your MONGO_URI.
-5. Click Deploy.

-COLLECT STATIC
+    -   AWS_ACCESS_KEY_ID
+    -   AWS_SECRET_ACCESS_KEY
+    -   DATABASE_URL
+    -   SECRET_KEY
+    -   STRIPE_PUBLISHABLE
+    -   STRIPE_SECRET and set
+    -   DISABLE_COLLECTSTATIC to 1 as we are using S3 to host our static files.
+4. In settings, link the GitHub repository to Heroku.
+5. Under 'Deploy' click on 'Deploy Branch', which will pull your up to date repository.
+6. Select 'open app' once had been built and your app should now be visible.
+7. From here, you can add /admin to the URL to access the django administration dashboard.
+Here you can view and change users, groups and products.
+Can also view all of the orders made on the app.

 ## Credits
 ### Content